Brady, C. and Coveney, Emer and Davis, A. and Murhpy-Lawless, Jo and Murray, K.

 |Accession Number:||HRB 1941 (Available), HRB 1954 (Available)|

-M Social sciences, economics, law and crime > Programme planning, implementation, and evaluation > Programme planning (strategy)
+MP-MR Policy, planning, economics, work and social services > Programme planning, implementation, and evaluation > Programme planning (strategy)

 VA Geographic area > Europe > Ireland > Wicklow